aaronparker/evergreen/docs/issues.md

 The only recourse at this time is to wait until the TDF tells the update host to return the latest version.
 Also see [LibreOffice version](https://github.com/aaronparker/evergreen/issues/218)

+!!! attention "Attention"
+    `LibreOffice` has been removed from Evergreen due to on-going changes that TDF makes to the update mechanism.

 ### Microsoft365Apps

 `Microsoft365Apps` returns publicly documented channels only.
 Additional channels may be available from the Microsoft 365 Apps update API; however, these may not align to channels documented at microsoft.com, so are not included in this function.